VUnit/vunit/docs/contributing.rst

   and ``foo`` to refer to the same identifier.
 - Name array types ``<base_type_name>_vec_t``
 - Name packages with suffix ``_pkg``
-- Name files the same as the package or entity they contain.
+- Name files the same as the package or entity they contain such as ``<entity_name>.vhd``
 - Never put more than one entity/package in the same file.
 - Keep the architecture in the same file as the entity unless there are several architectures.
+When there are several architectures put them all in separate files named ``<entity_name>_<architecture_name>.vhd``.
+- Put comments documenting functions and procedures above the declaration in the package header rather than the definition in the package body.

 Regarding formatting use look at other VHDL files and follow that style.
 For example :vunit_file:`examples/vhdl/uart/src/uart_tx.vhd`